 Recommended: If taking a chance on an apartment isn't your thing, you can't go wrong with Zenit Sevilla and its fantastic rooftop views!

-Where to Eat: You must visit the Triana Market where you'll find the best ingredients but also plenty of local bars and restaurants.
-For tapas, don't miss Bar Las Golondrinas, one of the best and most classic spots in town.
-Stroll Calle Betis – but perhaps give it a pass (it’s a bit touristy and many places are aimed at students).
+Where to Eat: You absolutely must visit the Triana Market, where you'll find the best ingredients as well as plenty of local bars and restaurants.
+For tapas, don't miss Las Golondrinas, one of the most classic spots in town.

 Keep in mind that while Calle Betis is certainly worth a stroll, it's not the best place to eat; it's a bit touristy and many places are aimed at students.

 It completely depends on your interests!
 Seville's historic center is great for sightseeing and tapas, the Santa Cruz neighborhood is especially scenic, Triana has an awesome local vibe, and the area around La Alameda is ideal for nightlife.

 Seville's center and old town includes the area around the Cathedral, Plaza Nueva, and the Arenal neighborhood.
 It can be broken up into smaller sections, but this whole area is usually considered the center.